eschares/unsub_extender/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5167933.svg)](https://doi.org/10.5281/zenodo.5167933)

+Learn more about Unsub Extender from a recent webinar and [live demo](https://vimeo.com/680578098).

 # About
 [Unsub](http://unsub.org) is a collection analysis tool that assists libraries in analyzing their journal subscriptions.
 The tool provides rich data and a summary graph, but more detailed analysis tends to take place off the site in an exported .csv file that allows for filtering, notes, and additional visualization.